Ms. Sigourney understood the significant contributions of, and the lasting benefits from, psychoanalysis and its applicability to human affairs.

 During her lifetime, she funded several academic research programs concerned with psychoanalysis and allied fields such as anthropology and sociology.
 She was a licensed psychotherapist and held a master’s degree in marital, family, and child counseling, while getting some analytic training and personal analysis.
 She was also the publisher of a Bay Area periodical, The Advocate, concerned with environmental, social, and community issues.

-Mary Singleton Sigourney was born on November 30, 1927, in St. Los, Missouri, and lived for many years in Northern California.
+Mary Singleton Sigourney was born on November 30, 1927, in St. Louis, Missouri, and lived for many years in Northern California.
 She was a resident of Carmel Valley, California, at the time of her death from cancer on October 19, 1988.